-71. Special Select Committees
+74. Special Select Committees

-- A Select Committee other than a Sessional Select Committee- - (a) shall be known as a Special Select Committee; - (b) shall be appointed by order of the Senate which shall specify the terms of reference of the Committee; and - (c) shall consist of such and so many Members as the Senate may nominate. - (2) The quorum of a Special Select Committee shall be such as shall be specified in the order of the Senate.
+- (1) A Select Committee other than a Sessional Select Committee- - (a) shall be known as a Special Select Committee; - (b) shall be appointed by order of the House which shall specify the terms of reference of the Committee; and - (c) shall consist of such and so many Members as the House may nominate. - (2) The quorum of a Special Select Committee shall be such as shall be specified in the order of the House.

-72. Constitution and Chairman of Select Committees
+75. Constitution and Chairman of Select Committees

-- (1) Where a Member of a Select Committee dies or for any other reason his seat becomes vacant, then, the Senate shall nominate another Member in his place.
-Subject to the wishes of the Senate, the proceedings of a Committee shall not be invalidated on the ground of a vacancy in the membership of the Committee so occurring. - (2) Except as is otherwise provided by these Orders or by special direction of the Senate a Select Committee may elect a Chairman from among its Members.
+- Every Select Committee shall be so constituted as to ensure, so far as is possible, that the balance of parties in the House is reflected in the Committee. - (2) Where a Member of a Select Committee dies or for any other reason his seat becomes vacant, then, subject to the preceding paragraph, the House shall nominate another Member in his place.
+Subject to the wishes of the House, the proceedings of a Committee shall not be invalidated on the ground of a vacancy in the membership of the Committee so occurring. - (3) Except as is otherwise provided by these Orders or by special direction of the House a Select Committee may elect a Chairman from among its Members.

-73. Joint Select Committees
+76. Joint Select Committees

-- (1) The Senate may for the purposes of any Select Committee appoint not more than six Members to sit with Members of the House of Representatives as a Joint Select Committee. - (2) The quorum of a Joint Select Committee shall be such as the Committee may decide. - (3) A Joint Select Committee shall elect its own Chairman.
+- (1) The House may for the purposes of any Select Committee (other than the Public Accounts Committee) appoint not more than six Members to sit with Members of the Senate as a Joint Select Committee. - (2) The quorum of a Joint Select Committee shall be such as the Committee may decide. - (3) A Joint Select Committee shall elect its own Chairman.

-74. Procedure in Select Committees
+77. Procedure in Select Committees

-- Except as otherwise provided in Standing Order No. 66 (Sessional Select Committees) this Order shall apply to all Select Committees. - (2) If the Chairman is unable to be present at any meeting, the Committee shall elect another Chairman whose tenure of office shall be for the day of his election. - (3) Unless the Senate otherwise directs, the Standing Orders Committee shall not, but every other Select Committee shall have power to send for persons, papers and records. - (4) A Select Committee shall not have power to delegate any of its functions to its Chairman. - (5) Unless the Senate otherwise directs, three Members shall be the quorum.
-In ascertaining whether there is a quorum present the Member in the Chair shall not be excluded. - (6) Subject to any order of the Senate or resolution of the Committee, the sittings of a Select Committee shall be held in private. - (7) The deliberations of a Select Committee shall be confined to the matter referred to it by the Senate and any extension or limitation thereof made by the Senate and, in the case of a Select Committee on a Bill, to the Bill committed to it and relevant amendments. - (8) The first meeting of a Select Committee shall be held at such time and place as the Chairman in the case of a Sessional Select Committee, or the President in the case of a Special Select Committee, shall appoint.
+- Except as otherwise provided in Standing Order No. 68 (Sessional Select Committees) this Order shall apply to all Select Committees. - (2) If the Chairman is unable to be present at any meeting, the Committee shall elect another Chairman whose tenure of office shall be for the day of his election. - (3) Unless the House otherwise directs, the Standing Orders Committee and the House Committee shall not, but every other Select Committee shall have power to send for persons, papers and records. - (4) A Select Committee shall not have power to delegate any of its functions to its Chairman. - (5) Unless the House otherwise directs, three Members shall be the quorum.
+In ascertaining whether there is a quorum present the Member in the Chair shall not be excluded. - (6) Subject to any order of the House or resolution of the Committee, the sittings of a Select Committee shall be held in public. - (7) The deliberations of a Select Committee shall be confined to the matter referred to it by the House and any extension or limitation thereof made by the House and, in the case of a Select Committee on a Bill, to the Bill committed to it and relevant amendments. - (8) The first meeting of a Select Committee shall be held at such time and place as the Chairman in the case of a Sessional Select Committee, or the Speaker in the case of a Special Select Committee, shall appoint.
 Subsequent meetings shall be held at such time and place as the Committee may determine: